Valery Bykovsky: Early life and career

 Born in Pavlovsky Posad, Russia, on 2 August 1934, Bykovsky was the son of Fyodor Fyodorovich Bykovsky and Klavdia Ivanova.
-He had an older sister named Margarita, born three years earlier.
+He had an older sister named Margrita, born three years earlier.
 When he was four years old, World War II began, forcing the family to move to Kuybyshev, and later again to Syzran, before moving back to near Moscow.
 By the age of 14, Bykovsky wanted to attend naval school; however, his father was not a proponent of this idea and encouraged him to stay at his school.
 A few days later, Bykovsky attended a lecture on the Soviet Air Force Club which inspired him to pursue his dream of becoming a pilot.
 He began flight theory lessons when he was 16 at the Moscow City Aviation Club.

 Bykovsky graduated from aviation school aged 18 and enrolled in the Kachinsk Military Aviation Academy.
 He served as a fighter pilot and later as an instructor pilot, training other pilots on fighter aircraft.
 During his military service, Bykovsky logged over 5,000 hours of flying time on various types of aircraft, including jet fighters and bombers.

 Bykovsky also had a passion for aviation research and experimentation.
 He was involved in several research programs aimed at improving the performance and safety of military aircraft.
 One of the programs he participated in was the development of the Tupolev Tu-16 jet bomber, which was used by the Soviet Air Force from the 1950s to the 1980s.
 Bykovsky was also involved in the testing of new jet engines and aviation equipment.
 In the 1950s, he participated in the testing of the Mikoyan-Gurevich MiG-19 jet fighter, which was the first Soviet production aircraft capable of supersonic flight.

 He graduated from the academy at 21 years old and received the rank of lieutenant.
 By the time he began his cosmonaut training, he had done over 72 parachute jumps.